botwolf444/thc/README.md

 </h3>

 <p align="center">
-Mip22 is a modern and advanced cyber security program for computers with Gnu / Linux operating system and mobile phones and tablets with android operating system, for educational purposes.
+Thc is a modern and advanced cyber security program for computers with Gnu / Linux operating system and mobile phones and tablets with android operating system, for educational purposes.
 </p>